Gordon Favelle: Playing career

-Originally a Christian Brothers Waverley student, Favelle played for Sydney University rugby league team between 1932 and 1934 and was Captain-Coach during 1933 NSWRFL season and 1934 NSWRFL season.
+Originally a Christian Brothers Waverley student, Favelle played for Sydney University rugby league team between 1932 and 1934 and holds the record for being the youngest first grade player-coach at age 20 during the 1933 NSWRFL season.
 His only representative match was for N.S.W.
 City Firsts in 1933.

 Favelle also played for the Eastern Suburbs club in the 1935 NSWRFL season, the year the club won its fifth Premiership.
 He finished his career as captain-coach of Newcastle Easts and Kurri Kurri in the late 1930s.

 He is recognized as Eastern Suburbs player No. 241.

 Personal life

 Gordon was one of the pallbearers at the funeral of rugby league footballer Ray Morris on 23 September 1933.

 Recorded as Gordon Benjamin Patrick Favell, in 1939 he married Tita Frances Fortington (b.
 25 June 1917, d.
 19 January 1999 in Newcastle), daughter of Leslie Francis Fortington (1891–1950) and Eliza Isabel Watts (b.
 1870).

 They enjoyed living in the Newcastle metropolitan area.
 In 1963, Gordon and his wife were proprietors of a coffee lounge with their son Anthony Gordon Favell as assistant.
 Gordon Benjamin Favell is listed with the occupation of clerk on the Electoral Rolls when they lived in New Lambton in 1968.
 In the 1980s, they lived in Kotara South.

-Gordon’s great grant niece is Marjorie O'Neill the Member for Coogee who is also an East’s supporter.